Breakfast: United States

 In 1620, waffles were first introduced to North America by pilgrims who had lived in the Netherlands.
 Later pioneers consumed largely cornmeal-based breakfasts, and would also consume meals such as oatmeal for dinner and lunch.
 Common breakfast products included corn pone, johnnycakes, ashcakes, hoe-cakes, and corn dodgers.
 Ashcakes consisted of cornmeal wrapped in cabbage leaves cooked in the ashes of a campfire, while corn pone is baked, corn dodgers are pan fried, and hoe-cakes are similar to pancakes.
 After the American Civil War, it became fairly common in America to eat sandwiches that were made of ham and eggs.
 These sandwiches were not strictly consumed in the morning.
 In 1897, the first true breakfast sandwich recipe was published in a cookbook.

 Popcorn cereal was consumed by Americans in the 1800s, which typically consisted of popcorn with milk and a sweetener.
 Cold breakfast cereal has been consumed by Americans since the late 1890s, and during the 1920s a considerable number of new cereals were marketed.
 The reason for this movement towards cold breakfast cereals was inspired by the Jacksonian-era Clean Living Movement (1830–1860).
 This movement focused on a lot of lifestyle changes, but specific to breakfast it claimed that eating bacon, eggs, pancakes and hot coffee was too indulgent.
 The first prepared cold breakfast cereal marketed to American consumers was created by Dr. John Harvey Kellogg, who introduced it in 1878 and named it granola.
 The product was prepared with baked wheat, oatmeal and cornmeal, and was the first brand-name breakfast cereal in the United States.

 Canned fruit juice became prominent as a breakfast beverage after the discovery of vitamins.
-C. 1900, orange juice as a breakfast beverage was a new concept.
+Around 1900, orange juice as a breakfast beverage was a new concept.
 The development of frozen orange juice concentrate began in 1915, and in the 1930s it was produced by several companies.
 Additionally, mass-produced tomato juice began to be marketed in the mid-1920s, and became a popular breakfast drink a few years thereafter.